 Although Cartago, Costa Rica is not very popular tourist destination, this province and capital city has much to offer when it comes to history and culture.
-Cartago served as the original capital city of Costa Rica from the 1500’s to 1800’s but was partially destroyed in 1732 by a volcanic eruption.
+It served as the original capital city of Costa Rica from the 1500s to 1800s but was partially destroyed in 1732 by a volcanic eruption.

-Due to political reasons, the capital city moved to San Jose in 1832 and as such, Cartago is one of the oldest and most important cities in the country.
+Due to political reasons, the capital city moved to San Jose in 1832 making Cartago one of the oldest and most important cities in the country.

 Cartago, Costa Rica map

-Cartago is the capital city of the Cartago province, about 25 kilometers from San Jose.
+Cartago is the capital city of the Cartago province, about 25 kilometers (15.5 miles) from San Jose.

 How to get to Cartago from San Jose

-Drive west via Route 215 to Curridabat and then Route 2 to Cartago.
+Drive west via Route 215 to Curridabat and then Route 2.
 It takes about 45 minutes depending on traffic.

 There is a bus leaving from Calle 5, Ave 10 with Empresa Lumaca daily every 5 minutes.
 On weekend, there is a bus from midnight to 4 PM every 30 minutes.

-You can stop by Cartago on an Irazu Volcano tour from San Jose.
+You can stop by the city on an Irazu Volcano tour from San Jose.

 Cartago was founded in 1563 as the first establishment in Costa Rica and was even granted a coat of arms by King Philip II of Spain.
 The city sits at the base of Irazu Volcano which makes the surrounding soil incredibly rich and fertile.
-Although advantageous for growing crops, the volcano has also caused great damage to the city, even destroying the first basilica and other buildings.
+Although advantageous for growing crops, the volcano has also caused great damage, even destroying the first basilica and other buildings.

-The main church in Cartago, the Basilica de Nuestra Senora de los Angeles is the most important Catholic church in Costa Rica.
+The main church, the Basilica de Nuestra Senora de los Angeles is the most important Catholic church in Costa Rica.
 Inside the church is the statue of the Black Madonna, or La Negrita which they believe to have healing powers.

 Every August, pilgrims from every corner of the country make their way to the church to pray to the rock and the statue, asking for it to heal their medical woes.

-The weather in Cartago is generally cooler since it is about 1500 meters above sea level.
+The weather is cooler since it is about 1500 meters (5000 feet) above sea level.
 It experiences typical tropical dry and rainy seasons with dry season December to April and rainy May to November.

-Average dry season temperatures are in the mid 80’s and average rainy season temperatures are mid 70’s.
-It can go down to the high 60’s at night.
+Average dry season temperatures are in the mid 80s (29 C) and average rainy season temperatures are mid 70s (24 C).
+It can go down to the 60s (18 C) at night.

-If you go up to Irazu Volcano of Cartago, it is much cooler and fresher up there.
+If you go up to Irazu Volcano, it is much cooler and fresher up there.
 This area actually has such a great climate that Costa Rica built a sanitarium there in the 1920’s!